doganulus/pyjavu/README.md

 # PyJavu

-`pyjavu` is an experimental package to generate sequential machines from formal specifications such as regular expressions.
+`pyjavu` is a Python implementation of the monitoring tool [DejaVu](https://github.com/havelund/tracecontract/tree/master/dejavu).

 # Install